SolidFire is changing storage conversation in ANZ channel

 SolidFire is looking for partners that are having deeper conversations than ‘I need a 50TB SAN’, says Wright.
 They are looking for partners focussed on improving infrastructure operations for their customers.

 Kelly told us SolidFire is looking at several different market opportunities.
-One is around shared service providers who are delivering multi-tenant data centre environments who are looking for scalable, consistent storage that can accommodate the needs of a broad spectrum of clients.
+One is around shared service providers who are delivering multi-tenant data center environments who are looking for scalable, consistent storage that can accommodate the needs of a broad spectrum of clients.

 With channel partners, they are looking for partners having deep conversations with customers about what's happening within specific applications in order to address the specific ongoing needs of businesses including orchestration and automation.